A Auto (Car)

 C C-Moll (C-Minor)

-C-Minor represents the heroic side of composer Ludwig van Beethoven, who uses this key at the beginning of his 5 Symphony to signify when fate comes pounding at the door.
+C-Minor represents the heroic side of composer Ludwig van Beethoven, who uses this key at the beginning of his 5th symphony to signify fate pounding at the door.
 The world renown composer was born in Bonn and lived here for more than 20 years.
-Bonn honors it’s most famous son by preserving the home of his birth, which is open to the public as a museum, and by hosting an annual Beethoven festival every Autumn.
+Bonn honors its most famous son by preserving the home of his birth, which is open to the public as a museum, and by hosting an annual Beethoven festival every Autumn.

 Forest, water and wilderness: It takes only a short time to get from the center of Bonn to the Eifel.
 Already the Neanderthals felt at home amidst the volcanic landscape with mountains, rivers and crystal clear lakes.
 Today, it’s a perfect place to spend a lazy summer day.
 Whoever needs more adventure can set off on a 4-day trek on the Eifel National Park wilderness trail, keeping an eye open for rare and timid wildcats.
-Bike paths, riding trails, geocaching, buggy rides and cross country ski paths are found there in addition to all what nature has to offer.
+Bike paths, riding trails, geocaching, buggy rides and cross country ski paths can be found there as well as all that nature has to offer.

 F Feiertag (Public Holiday)